mauntrelio/Winman-AK/README.md

 ## Add to Home Screen dialog

-What you will need to make the "Add to Home Screen" (A2HS) dialog appear in Chrome for Android, at least as of November 2018:
+What you need to make the "Add to Home Screen" (A2HS) dialog appear in Chrome for Android, at least as of November 2018:

 - the web app is not already installed
 - meets a user engagement heuristic (currently, the user has interacted with the domain for at least 30 seconds)